phoenix-rejuvenation/DOCSAR/README.md

     - Add chemical substance and reaction definition blocks but cannot verify them.
     - They cannot erase or update the definition of a chemical substance or reaction by adding an update block.
+## TODO :

+    **Cryptographic Hashing**: We need a secure hash function to ensure the integrity of data in the blockchain.
+Cryptographic hashes are a fundamental part of the blockchain's immutability.

+    **Digital Signatures**: We need to implement a way to verify the authenticity of actions on the blockchain.
+This is usually done through a digital signature scheme, such as the Elliptic Curve Digital Signature Algorithm (ECDSA).

+    **Consensus Mechanism**: A critical part of any blockchain is the consensus mechanism.
+This is the method by which the network agrees on the validity of transactions and blocks.
+The most common are Proof of Work (PoW) and Proof of Stake (PoS), but there are many others.
+We'll need to decide which one is the most suitable for our project.

+    **Peer-to-Peer Networking**: Our nodes need to be able to communicate with each other, propagate new blocks, and synchronize the blockchain state.
+This typically involves a peer-to-peer network.

+   ** Block Validation**: When a new block is propagated to the network, nodes need to validate it by checking the block's and its transactions' compliance with the blockchain protocol rules.

+    **Points System Management**: Since our project has a points system (ie: DOCSAR coin), we'll need to implement a way to award, track, and transfer points between users.

+    **Access Control**: Given that our project has different levels of user privileges (grants), you'll need to implement an access control system to manage user permissions on the blockchain.

+    **Data Storage**: Efficient and secure data storage is crucial for our project, especially considering the chemical substance and reaction data. we'll need to design and implement a robust data model and storage mechanism.

+    **Security Measures**: Apart from the cryptographic techniques, we need to ensure the security of the blockchain network.
+This involves protection against various attacks such as Sybil attacks, 51% attacks, and more.

 ## Future Directions